At Home in Highlands

 Enriching by welcoming

-In 2016, a few neighbours began meeting for coffee around the topics of inclusivity, diversity and people living difficult circumstances.
-Since then, At Home in Highlands has evolved into a formal Community League initiative that intentionally cares for its neighbours and helps to welcome people of all walks of life into the neighbourhood.
+In 2015, a few neighbours began meeting for coffee around the topics of inclusivity, diversity and people living difficult circumstances.
+Since then, At Home in Highlands has evolved into a formal program of the Community League that intentionally cares for its neighbours and helps to welcome people of all walks of life into the neighbourhood.
 As a community, we believe that all people are intrinsically valuable with gifts, skills and experience to offer.

 Vision